ulrichwohak/ulrichwohak.github.io/index.md

 <tr>
 <td width="75%">

-<p>I am an Assistant Professor of Economics at Temple University. </p>
+<p>I am an Assistant Professor of Economics at the University of Mississippi. </p>

 <p>My primary research interests are Microeconometrics and Labor Economics. </p>